michei69/smule-desktop/README.md

 - [ ] Account stuff
 - [ ] Proper UI
 - [ ] Proper documentation
-- [ ] Pitch calculation and the other funny stuff that's nice to have
 - [ ] Implement pauses between lyrics (`avTmplSegments` from the extended arr)
 - [ ] Check whether groups are allowed to choose which side they do or not